-- Read and study American Literature from a chronological focus, with an emphasis on literary analysis as well as historical comprehension of the American literary experience. - Practice and improve guided active reading skills, including, but not limited to annotation of text.

-- Develop and polish academic/composition writing skills, with an emphasis on developing rhetorical flexibility.
-Students will also write more in-depth narrative and creative pieces. - Increase and implement vocabulary knowledge, including literary terminology. - Demonstrate level-appropriate correct usage of grammar, spelling, and punctuation rules. - Think critically and communicate effectively at a level appropriate for students' age/maturity.
+- Read and study American Literature from a chronological focus, with an emphasis on literary analysis as well as historical comprehension of the American literary experience. - Practice and improve guided active reading skills, including, but not limited to annotation of text. - Develop and polish academic/composition writing skills, with an emphasis on expository and persuasive techniques. - -Increase and implement vocabulary knowledge, including literary terminology. - Demonstrate level-appropriate correct usage of grammar, spelling, and punctuation rules. - Think critically and communicate effectively at a level appropriate for students' age/maturity.